Can Humans Eat Grass In a Survival Situation?

 Indian Ricegrass

-A type of natural gluten-free bunch grass that grows throughout the western and southern states of the USA, Indian ricegrass has long been included in the human diet as a source of both fiber and protein.
+A type of natural gluten-free bunch grass that grows throughout the western and southern states of the USA, Indian ricegrass has long been included in the human diet as a source of fiber and protein.

 Nutgrass

 This invasive grass species is more often eradicated rather than harvested despite it having some nutritional and health benefits.
-It’s also used as both a diuretic and a stimulant to alleviate stomach problems.
+It’s also used as a diuretic and a stimulant to alleviate stomach problems.

 Also known as sedge grass, nutgrass is considered “the world’s worst weed,” but, like many weeds, it’s also edible and even tasty.